Shoplifting Lawyer in Attleboro

 Shoplifting Charges in Massachusetts

-Shoplifting is prohibited under Massachusetts law.
+Chapter 266 Section 30A of Massachusetts state law defines shoplifting as the intentional concealing, taking possession of or carrying away of merchandise that has not been paid for.
 The law covers taking merchandise from a store without paying, as well as label switching and other means of obtaining merchandise without paying the full price.
 For higher value items, you could be facing theft charges which carry harsher penalties.
 Generally, the value of the stolen property and whether there are any prior offenses will impact the penalties for conviction.
+Penalties for shoplifting in Massachusetts include:

 There are several possible strategies that can be used in shoplifting cases.
 In some situations, we may be able to argue for a reduction in the charges or to have the charges dismissed to prevent a criminal record.
 Other legal challenges may be based on a possible violation of your constitutional rights.